aspose-cells/Aspose.Cells-API-References/english/go-cpp/FindOptions/GetRegexKey/_index.md

 ## GetRegexKey function

-Indicates whether the searched key is regex.If true the searched key will be taken as regex and parsed.
-Otherwise the key will be parsed according to the rules in ms excel.
+Indicates whether the searched key is regex.If true the searched key will be taken as regex and parsed.Otherwise the key will be parsed according to the rules in ms excel.

 ```go